suhyeon0123/SplitRegex/README.md

 ## Split Model (train.py)

 ### Description
-- Generating set of labelled strings from set of strings by spliting each string to determine the boundaries of sub expression.
+- Generating set of labeled strings from set of strings by spliting each string to determine the boundaries of sub expression.
 - Data is given as (10pos, 10label, regular expression).
 - Acc means accuracy between data and prediction, while Acc (RE) means accuracy between sub regular expression and prediction.